jt14den/terraform-aws-infrastructure/learners/setup.md

 ## Introduction

-This page walks you through installing and configuring everything required to follow the lesson.
+You do not need to understand everything on this page at this time.
+The goal is only to get the tools working.
 By the end of this setup, you will be able to authenticate to AWS, run Terraform, and prepare a working directory.

 ## 1. AWS Account

 You will need an AWS account you can log into.
-During the lesson you will use:

-- EC2 (virtual machines)
-- IAM (identity and access)
-- S3 (storage)
+During the lesson, AWS will be used to create a virtual machine and store a small amount of configuration data.

 ## 2. Install the AWS CLI